Birth Partners Doula Training and Careers

 What do birth doulas do?

-A birth doula is a well- trained professional who provides support to women and their partners in the childbearing year.
+A birth doula is a well- trained professional who provides non-medical support to women and their partners in the childbearing year.
 From prenatal contact and visits, through the labor and birth, birth doulas provide unbiased information, ethical physical and emotional support, and advocacy for women and their partners during pregnancy, labor birth and the immediate postpartum period.
 We work as an adjunct to health care providers, and do not provide clinical tasks, but can help interpret the medical information a client is receiving to help her to make her own best choices.
 We are her constant, a grounding and empowering force for her to count on to be there for her, in the ways that she needs.

 It sounds amazing - is there a downside?